Lightning-Universe/Training-Studio_app/docs/source/workflows/run_sweep.rst

                            The framework you are using.
    --cloud_compute CLOUD_COMPUTE
                            The machine to use in the cloud.
-   --sweep_id SWEEP_ID   The sweep you want to run upon.
+   --name NAME           The sweep you want to run upon.
    --num_nodes NUM_NODES
                            The number of nodes to train upon.
    --logger LOGGER       The logger to use with your sweep.